hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2.md

 `kubectl version`{{execute}}

 In the first deployment we simply pass a few parameters that declare to Kubernetes our intent to make Nginx available.
-Use this command
+Use this command.

 `kubectl run nginx-one --image=nginx --generator=run-pod/v1 --port=80`{{execute}}

-Now inspect the installation in progress
+if you are already familiar with the Docker or Podman CLI tools, this command will look familiar.
+Now inspect the installation in progress.

 `kubectl get pods`{{execute}}

 Nginx starts fairly quickly so the Pod status may be already running creating, or initializing.
-Nginx is running once the Pod status reports `Running`.
+Nginx is ready for traffic once the Pod status reports `Running`.

 However, from outside of Kubernetes at this terminal, it cannot be easily reached.
-Let's change the Service type for Nginx from ClusterIP to NodePort.
+Let's front the Pod with a Service.
+The service type will be NodePort which will expose the service on a high, random port.

 `kubectl expose pod nginx-one --type=NodePort`{{execute}}

-Now check the service list again and notice the nginx-one service now is listed with an URL.
+Now check the service list and notice the nginx-one service now is listed with an high port number.

 `kubectl get services`{{execute}}.

-The service on a random Kubernetes NodePort (some value above 30000) and this next line will force the NodePort to 31111
+The service is assigned a random Kubernetes NodePort (some value above 30000) and this next line will force the NodePort to 31111

 `kubectl patch service nginx-one --type='json' --patch='[{"op": "replace", "path": "/spec/ports/0/nodePort", "value":31111}]'`{{execute}}